 Return to Top

 - Limited Enthusiasm Model.
+Based on social diffusion theories.
 Church grows through the activity of enthusiasts who are alone responsible for the recruitment/conversion of unbelievers into the church.
 Believers are only enthusiasts for a limited period after their conversion.
 Only new believers become enthusiasts.
 A basic model of revival growth.
 Model, Results.
 Application to revival.

 - Limited Enthusiasm with Births Deaths and Reversion.
 Model extended to include births, deaths, people leaving church and perhaps rejoining at a later date.
 Useful for analysing the long term survival of denominations and congregations.
 Model, Growth results.
 Decline results.